top of page

 Arrive in the mystical, magical Kingdom of Bhutan through the awe-inspiring Paro International Airport, set against the backdrop of a lush valley at 2,280 meters!
 Your adventure begins with a scenic drive through the picturesque Paro and Thimphu river valleys to the bustling capital of

-Day 3 Trek to Punakha – Where Legends Walked
+Day 3 Trek to Punakha – Where Legends Walked.
+Thimpu to Punakha

-We continue approximately 2 hours to the old capital, Punakha - notice the change of climate and vegetation as we approach low-lying Punakha at 1250 metres.
-On the way we stop to visit Chimi Lhakhang (Temple of Fertility) built in the 15th century by the ‘Divine Madman’ (Lama Drukpa
+Another 2 hours drive and we reach Punakha - notice the change of climate and vegetation as we approach low-lying Punakha at 1250 metres.
+On the way we stop to visit Chimi Lhakhang (Temple of Fertility) built in the 15th century by the ‘Divine Madman’ (Lama Drukpa Kuenley), set amongst terraced fields in the village of Sopsokha.
+Phalluses adorn the local shops and houses and are for sale in the souvenir shops.
+The Divine Madman used to use them to scare off evil demons.

 Punakha to Bumthang.
 We drive approximately 4.5 hours to Trongsa, the gateway to central Bhutan at 2180 metres.
 Set amidst spectacular scenery, Trongsa Dzong, the ancestral home of Bhutan’s royal family, commands the eye from miles away.
 We visit Ta Dzong, the museum in the watchtower

-Day 7 Phobjikha Valley – A Remote Haven
+Day 7 Phobjikha Valley/Gangtey – A Remote Haven

 Day 8 Return to Paro via Wangdi